ljia9/ljia9.github.io/_posts/2016-08-08-using-continued-fractions-for-square-root-estimation.md

 date:   2016-08-08 08:27:00
 categories: [number theory, python]
 ---
 As promised, here is a post explaining the fun little trick for computing continued fractions that I referenced in a previous blog post.
-It's best demonstrated on irrational numbers like √2 although it can be amended for rational numbers (but it's not a interesting).
+It's best demonstrated on irrational numbers like √2 although it can be amended for rational numbers (but it's not as interesting).

 As I alluded to previously, it is possible to represent irrational numbers as an endless series of factions nested within themselves (which just barely avoids being a paradox with the definitions of rational and irrational but let's ignore that).
 And what's most interesting about this fact is that these continued fractions depend on their own definitions - that is they are self referencing - so that make nice simple formulas.